 Corporate Governance Report

-Issues of corporate governance, including the requirements of the Companies Act, the JSE Listings Requirements and the release of the King Code IV report for Corporate Governance for South Africa 2016 in November 2016, will continue to receive the Board's attention, consideration and refinement as necessary in order for the Group to remain compliant with current practices in corporate governance and with the changes arising from the South African Corporate Law reformation process.
-Sound corporate governance remains one of the top priorities of the Board and executive management.
+Issues of corporate governance, including the requirements of the Companies Act, the JSE Listings Requirements and King IV, will continue to receive the Board’s attention, consideration and refinement as necessary for the Group to remain compliant with current practices in corporate governance and with the changes arising from the South African Corporate Law reformation process.
+Sound corporate governance remains one of the top priorities of the Board and Exco.